-Pictures of the wave forms of sounds can be obtained by using an electronic apparatus called the cathode ray oscilloscope.
+Pictures of the wave forms of sounds can be obtained by using an electronic apparatus called the cathode ray oscilloscope (Fig 5 and 6).
 It gives a still picture of wave forms that really are repeating hundreds or thousands of times a second.
 The picture will be of a very complicated wave which is a combination of the fundamental and various harmonics and will need to be unscrambled by a mechanical harmonics analyzer into simpler waves, one representing each harmonic.

 The harmonics of some waves are so faint that they can be ignored.
 In the case of a clarinet, playing the note G above middle C, the first and third harmonics are the most important, the fourth and fifth are of lesser importance.
 The second harmonic is almost undetectable.

-Diagram (i) shows how the air in an open organ pipe can vibrate in a number of ways, in each case keeping an antinode at each end.
+Diagram (i) in Fig 1 shows how the air in an open organ pipe can vibrate in a number of ways, in each case keeping an antinode at each end.
 The simplest method of vibration occurs when there is just one node, half way along the pipe.
 The sound produced by this vibration is the fundamental or first harmonic.
 At the same time the air in the pipe can vibrate so that there are two nodes, one-quarter and three-quarters the way along the pipe.
 This gives rise to the second harmonic – a sound whose wavelength is half that of the fundamental.
 The same pipe can also produce third, fourth, fifth, and higher harmonics.

 Diagram (ii) shows how the air in an organ pipe closed at one end can vibrate in a number of ways, in each case keeping a node at the closed end and an antinode at the open end.
 With just one node and one antinode and pipe sounds in the fundamental note or first harmonic.
 With a second node one-third of the way up the pipe the sound produced has a wavelength of one-third that of the fundamental.
 This gives to the third harmonic.
 A closed pipe has no second harmonic – it has only odd-numbered harmonics.
 Because it lacks even-numbered harmonics the closed organ pipe gives a sound of different quality from the open-ended pipe, though their fundamental notes may be the same.